 Since nature is unconquerable, those who have the ability to concentrate this force are believed to possess great powers.
 According to Cacayan, the “shaman woman who was once considered superior, may be equal to her male counterpart in status, but she is special in that she renders her gift not only through healing, but also through hard work, child-rearing, creation, and peacekeeping.”

 Even though the existence of a babaylan was not mentioned during this projects’ oral literature retrieval, the Allukoy is even more powerful than a babaylan.
 She is a fairy goddess, a nature spirit with an elevated status, worshiped by the Ifiallig.
 She lived in an enchanted parallel universe concealed by magical rocks.
 Being an immortal goddess, Linmipaw did not have a choice when she propositioned him.
 However, his status also ascended after his union with the Allukoy.
 He became an immortal nature god whom hunters revered with sacrificial pig offerings.

-The spirit realm, such as the one the Allukoy inhabited, is strong and active in the Ifiallig culture.
+For example, the spirit realm, such as the one the Allukoy inhabited, is strong and active in the Ifiallig culture.
 It overlaps with daily life.
 Spirits must be respected or else they can unleash their wrath through natural calamities such as typhoons, droughts, earthquakes, and volcanic eruptions.
 Their happiness ensures bountiful harvests and hunts.

 Apor – hunting lodge

 Pakikiramay– empathy or sharing in the grief sometimes through monetary or emotional support, or by helping out in the arrangements